aws-samples/eks-workshop/content/beginner/080_scaling/deploy_ca.md

 +-------------------------------------------+----+----+-----+
 {{< /output >}}

-Now, increase the maximum capacity to 4 instances
+Now, increase the minimum capacity to 3 instances

 ```bash
 # we need the ASG name